Research

 Publications

-FMA Best Paper Award in Derivatives & Options (2018), INFORMS Best Student Paper Award Finalist (2018), Global Association of Risk Professionals Research Fellowship (2017)
+• FMA Best Paper Award Winner in Derivatives & Options (2018), INFORMS Best Student Paper Award Finalist (2018), Global Association of Risk Professionals Research Fellowship (2017)

 Working Papers

-[NEW] A Theory of Equity and Bond Premia Implied by Derivatives (with Steven P. Clark and Weidong Tian) (Manuscript available soon)
+[NEW] Conditional Expected Subsequent Market Returns by VIX and Index Derivatives (with Steven P. Clark and Weidong Tian)

 Presentations: 2024 AFA, 2023 CUHK-RAPS, 2023 CFEA, 2023 Wolfe Research